rootkit007/cobra-iradar-notifier/README.md

 You can grap latest "release" apk from /export folder, or latest cutting edge apk from /bin.
 Releases are also on Google Play, see https://play.google.com/store/apps/details?id=com.greatnowhere.radar

 All code is open-source without any licensing model implied.
 Take it, use it as you see fit, provide me credits if you think its appropriate.
+Or, join the party and contribute.
+The app could really use some UI work.

 TODO:
  * clean up UI